US hits hard at militias in Iraq and Syria, retaliating for fatal drone attack

 Just Friday morning, Iran’s hard-line President Ebrahim Raisi reiterated earlier promises by Tehran to potentially retaliate for any U.S. strikes targeting its interests.
 We “will not start a war, but if a country, if a cruel force wants to bully us, the Islamic Republic of Iran will give a strong response,” Raisi said.

 In a statement this week, Kataib Hezbollah announced "the suspension of military and security operations against the occupation forces in order to prevent embarrassment to the Iraqi government."
-But Harakat al-Nujaba, one of the other major Iran-backed groups, vowed Friday to continue military operations against U.S. troops.
+But that assertion clearly had no impact on U.S. strike plans.
+Harakat al-Nujaba, one of the other major Iran-backed groups, vowed Friday to continue military operations against U.S. troops.

-The U.S. has blamed the Islamic Resistance in Iraq, a broad coalition of Iran-backed militias, for the deadly attack in Jordan, but has not yet narrowed it down to a specific group.
-Kataeb Hezbollah is, however, a top suspect.
+The U.S. has blamed the Islamic Resistance in Iraq, a broad coalition of Iran-backed militias, for the attack in Jordan, but hasn't narrowed it down to a specific group.
+Kataib Hezbollah is, however, a top suspect.

 Some of the militias have been a threat to U.S. bases for years, but the groups intensified their assaults in the wake of Israel's war with Hamas following the Oct.
 7 attack on Israel that killed 1,200 people and saw 250 others taken hostage.
 The war has led to the deaths of more than 27,000 Palestinians in the Gaza Strip, and has inflamed the Middle East.

-Note: This story was first published on February 3, 2024.
-It was updated on February 6, 2024, to explain that National Security Council spokesman John Kirby’s initial statement that the U.S. had alerted the Iraqi government prior to carrying out airstrikes on sites in Iraq and Syria was incorrect.
-Days later, Kirby said he had been given incorrect information and said the U.S. had not given advance notice.